-Please note that instructions for zoom will be provided before the next meeting.
+Please note that a zoom notice email will be sent before each meeting.

 Please note: In view of the ongoing Pandemic, all talks will be provided for members only, by Zoom UNTIL we are made aware of any changed Government regulations, which allow large indoor public meetings to resume.
 It will clearly be dependent upon mass vaccinations for Covid 19 being made available, especially for the older age group.